handsontable/handsontable/docs/next/guides/internationalization/language.md

 # Language settings

-You can display Handsontable's UI text in different languages.
+You can display Handsontable's UI text in other languages.

 [[toc]]